Economic pressures propel workers to reskill | edX survey

 - Only 4% of workers report currently pursuing AI-related education, despite 54% saying AI skills are important.

+As AI capabilities surge and economic uncertainty lingers, U.S. workers are feeling the pressure to adapt.
 In a recent edX survey of 1,000 adults who are currently working or seeking work, 65% say the current state of the economy has them considering upskilling or reskilling.
 The survey defined "upskilling" as improving one's current professional skillset and "reskilling" as learning an entirely new skillset.

 Among the 931 currently employed adults surveyed, about half say they will need to begin upskilling (53%) or reskilling (52%) within the next six months to stay employed.